Mckennastan/alx-low_level_programming/README.md

-This a readme file for nested loop
+this is readme for all nested loop